WeblateOrg/weblate/docs/admin/upgrade.rst

   will install it if it has sufficent privileges.
 See :ref:`dbsetup-postgres` for manual setup.
 * The Docker image no longer enables debug mode by default.
 In case you want it, enable it in the environment using :envvar:`WEBLATE_DEBUG`.
+* The database migration make take hours on larger instances due to recreating some of the indexes.

 .. seealso:: :ref:`generic-upgrade-instructions`